stolk/chiaharvestgraph/README.md

 A red colour means that there was no harvesting at those time slots.

+A white colour means that there was a bit more than expected harvesting, due to fluctuations.

-Grey means that the log did not go far enough back for that time period.
+Dark Grey means that the log did not go far enough back for that time period.

 And for the incredibly lucky... a blue pixel represents a found proof!
 Yeehaw!
 Better check your wallet!